 C:> SarifAnalyzer --input log.sarif --uriBaseId SRCROOT="file:///C:/browser/src"

-The value of the uriBaseId property can be any string; it does not need to have any particular syntax or follow any particular naming convention.
+The uriBaseId property can be any string; it does not need to have any particular syntax or follow any particular naming convention.
 In particular, it does not need to designate a machine environment variable or similar value, although it might.
 The SARIF producer and any SARIF consumers need to agree on the meanings of any values for the uriBaseId property that appear in the log file.

 EXAMPLE 2: In this example, the analysis tool has set the uri property of a fileLocation object (§3.3) to a relative URI.
-The tool has also set the value of the uriBaseId property to "%srcroot%".
+The tool has also set the uriBaseId property to "%srcroot%".
 The analysis tool and the SARIF consumers have agreed upon a convention whereby this indicates that the relative URI is expressed relative to the root of the source tree in which the file appears.

 "fileLocation": {